 As the U.S. continues its efforts to fully overcome the COVID-19 pandemic and new variants, staying safe remains an important concern for Americans.
 Safety is also essential for getting the economy fully back on track, as the lower COVID-19 transmission and deaths are in a state, the fewer restrictions there will be and the more confidence people will have to shop in person.
 While the country has dropped almost all restrictions and the number of new COVID-19 cases per month is down significantly since the beginning of the year, increasing the percentage of people who have been vaccinated and received booster doses is still key to getting back to life as normal.
 The good news is that around 68% of the population has been fully vaccinated against COVID-19 as of October 6.

 Some states are already safer than others, though, based on how well they have kept the pandemic under control and how much they are vaccinating.
 In order to find out the safest states during the COVID-19 pandemic, WalletHub compared the 50 states and the District of Columbia across five key metrics.
-Our data set includes the rates of COVID-19 transmission, positive testing, hospitalizations and death, as well as the share of the eligible population getting vaccinated.
+Our data set includes the level of COVID-19 community transmission, the rates of positive testing, hospitalizations and death, as well as the share of the eligible population getting vaccinated.

 Safest States During COVID